tytydraco/yessleep/out/Ever_Since_My_Neighborhood_Had_a_Power_Outage_My_Neighbors_Have_Been_Acting_Different_Part_1.md

 “Well have a nice day!”
 I waved back at them one more time before going on my way.

 I don’t know how my dad interacts with people like that.
-They’re dressed like extras from ‘Grease’.

 As I approached Bob’s front lawn, the smell of expensive cologne and musk filled the air.